mateus-sartorio/descentralized-pik-with-blockchain-frontend/README.md

 yarn start
 ```

-It everything went well, you are running the app in the development mode.
+If everything went well, you are now running the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 <br/>